parkerarob/cursor-eaglepass/docs/README.md

+> ⚠️ DOCUMENTATION WARNING
+>
+> This documentation may not reflect the current implementation.
+Last verified: 2025-06-23
+> Implementation status: PARTIAL/IN PROGRESS
+> Reliability: Low
+>
+> Always verify claims against actual code and the remediation log before relying on this documentation.

 # Eagle Pass Documentation

 > **Note**: This is the documentation index.
 For the main project overview and setup instructions, see the [main README](../README.md).